RiritoNinigaya/JavaBASS/README.md

 # JavaBASS

-JavaBASS by RiritoNinigaya(My First Java Library for BASS DLL)
+This Is My First Project on JAVA Programming Language...
+It's Just Example to Initializating DLL for Music using Un4seen BASS :D

+So Enjoy to use this!!!